leandrobanin/SystemHomes/README.md

-# Marriage Plugin
+# Seb's System Plugin

-A customizable marriage plugin for Minecraft servers built using Spigot/Bukkit API.
-This plugin allows players to propose marriage, accept/deny proposals, teleport to their spouse, and view the list of all married couples on the server.
+A customizable plugin for Minecraft servers built using Spigot/Bukkit API.
+This plugin allows players to marry, sethomes, warp and tpa.

 ## Features